 Older adults’ brain structures weaken as they age, affecting their cognitive health.
 The good news is that seniors can take many steps to preserve and strengthen their cognitive function.
 Such measures will improve their overall health and quality of life by maintaining optimal brain functioning in various points of emotional, mental, and physical wellbeing.

 Cognitive skills like mental abilities to think, learn, study, and remember attribute to better cognitive health.
 Better cognitive functioning can help seniors develop better decision-making, creative thinking, critical thinking, and problem-solving skills.
-As a result, this will help them perform various tasks better.If your senior loved one is experiencing a cognitive decline, implement these tips for improvement. #cognitivehealth #assistedliving #memorycare Click To Tweet
+As a result, this will help them perform various tasks better.Assisted Living and Cognitive Health Improvement Click To Tweet

 How to Stay Cognitively Fit

 Healthy aging can result in mild cognitive impairment.
 However, that doesn’t mean your senior loved one’s mental performance can’t get better.
 There are changes they can make changes in your daily life to boost your cognitive function.
 Here are some strategies.

 - Engage in physical exercises to improve their physical health and body functioning